 The ensembled and forecasted aspen distribution raster layers from BioMod2 for 2040, 2070 and 2100 for both emission scenarios along with current ensembled aspen distribution model for 2010 were further processed and visualized in ESRI ArcGIS Pro (version 3.1.0).
 The future change in aspen presence/absence pixels from the current condition was calculated using raster calculator and subtracting future from current raster layers, same was done for climate data.
 Total change in number of pixels with aspen presence and absence were represented in graph comparing with current aspen presence and absence pixels.

-To understand the aspen decline or gain in response to elevation and other climate variables, we took samples from both category along with climate data.
+To understand the aspen decline or gain in response to elevation and other climate variables, we sampled XXX pixels of aspen gain and loss .
 The change in aspen pixels with the resolution of 250 m was converted to points shapefile.
-We then extracted values from the elevation and calculated change in future climate data for the points of aspen change data.
+We then extracted values from the elevation and calculated the change in future climate data for the points of the aspen change data.
 These point shapefile were converted to data frame in R software before we randomly sampled 5% of total rows for each category of aspen change, aspen gained and loss points, and then saved as csv file format.
 We used these sampled points to graph and visualize aspen habitat change in response to elevation and future climate change in 2040, 2070 and 2100 for two emission scenarios.

-Storing Aspen Change Data and Future Applications

-Due to the extensive coverage of our study area, it is challenging to depict detailed changes at local scales.
-As a solution, we have uploaded our aspen change data to Google Earth Engine.
-This platform allows users to select their specific area of interest and investigate the changes in aspen habitat while stratifying the data with variables of their choosing.
-For example, users can explore the relationship between aspen habitat and variables such as elevation, slope, aspect, residential areas, roads, wilderness areas, and more.
-Google Earth Engine provides a user-friendly interface for interactive exploration and analysis of the aspen habitat changes based on individual preferences.

 Results

 Model Performance

-All the model runs, GAM, GBM and RF provided ROC-AUC values higher than the reliability threshold of 0.7 and TSS value close to 60% or above with both Sensitivity and Specificity greater than 75% (Table 2).
-Model accuracy varied considerably among the algorithm used, the area under the curve (AUC)=0.87, Sensitivity=82.6 % and Specificity=74 % for GAM; AUC=0.89, Sensitivity=79.5 % and Specificity=82.4 % for GBM; and AUC=0.99, Sensitivity=99.2 % and Specificity=98.5 % for RF.
-Combining all model enhanced the accuracy of the model with AUC of 98%, with a cut off value of 0.5%, Sensitivity of 99.8% and Specificity of 97.9%.
+Our models were able to accurately predict the presence and absence of aspen across the Souther Rockies; aross all models ROC-AUC values were greater thanf 0.7, TSS values were >0.56 and both sensitivity and specificity were greater than 75% (Table 2).
+Model accuracy varied considerably among the algorithm used.
+The esnemodels enhanced the accuracy of the model with AUC of 98%, with a cut off value of 0.5%, Sensitivity of 99.8% and Specificity of 97.9%.

-Table 2: Model Performance Evaluation
+Table 2: Model performance evaluation